 Jennifer has lived in the Parish of Gnosall since her marriage to a local farmer over 30 years ago and she has a good knowledge of the area.
 She has three grown up children and her interests include gardening, attending antique fairs, eating out and family life.
 Jennifer joined the Council, representing the Moreton Ward, in October 2009 and is on the Open Spaces and Planning Committees.

 Doug and his Wife Sandra moved to Gnosall in 1987 when he took up a Lecturer's post at the BT College in Yarnfield.
 Subsequently, he became a Tutor Manager and then went back into Engineering and ultimately took a post as a Lead Consultant on BT's 21st Century Network Project., retiring in 2010.
 Doug is originally from Islington, London and Sandra from Deal in Kent.
-They have two children, Vicky graduated from Sheffield University with a degree in English in July 2014 and is now teaching this at Blessed William Howard School in Stafford.
-Tom graduated from Birmingham University in 2016 with a degree in Mathematics, he is currently on a gap year and is spending some time in Australia.
-Doug's hobbies include Dog Training and watching Football and in the other available periods of time, he is the Chairman of the GGs Youth Club Management Committee!.
-Email: firstname.lastname@example.org
+They have two children, Vicky who graduated from Sheffield University with a degree in English in July 2014 and is now teaching at The Chislehurst & Sidcup Grammar School and Tom who graduated from Birmingham University in 2016 with a degree in Mathematics, he is due to take up a teaching post at the Saint Paul's High School for Girls in Birmingham in the Autumn term.
+Doug's hobbies include Dog Training, (he founded The Church Eaton & District Dog Training Society in 1988 which is still running very successfully!) and watching Football and in the other available periods of time, he is the Chairman of the GGs Youth Club Management Committee.